luigisaetta/text2sql_experiments/README.md

 # Text2SQL experiments
 This repository contains some experiments on using LLM for Text2SQL

-This code is for my personal learning and experiments.
+This code is for personal learning and experiments.
-You can take it for the same purpouses, but please, don't expect support from me now.
+You can take it for the same purpouses, but please, don't expect support now.
 In addition, the code is changing frequently.

 ## Notes
 * for now the code has been tested only with **ADB**
 * in V2 the schema has been partitioned by tables.
 We store tables summaries in a Vector Store and apply similarity search.

 ## References
 * [Pinterest Text2SQL](https://medium.com/pinterest-engineering/how-we-built-text-to-sql-at-pinterest-30bad30dabff)